ray-project/enhancements/reps/2023-10-30-gpu-memory-support.md

 ```

 Note that GPU memory and compute unit is 1-1 conversion, means 20GB of gpu memory is equivalent to 0.5 fractional value of an `A100_40GB` gpu.
 So, for simplicity and consistency, ray doesn't allow users to specify both `num_gpus` and `gpu_memory` in a single ray task/actor.
+Note that GPU memory and GPU is 1-1 conversion, means 20GB of gpu memory is equivalent to 0.5 fractional value of an `A100_40GB` gpu.
+So, for simplicity and consistency, ray doesn't allow users to specify both `num_gpus` and `gpu_memory` in a single ray task/actor.

 ```python
 # Request a fractional GPU both num_gpus and gpu_memory is not allowed